harshitha-VGN/harshitha-VGN/README.md

 - 🌱 **I'm currently deepening my knowledge in:** Deep Learning (specifically with TensorFlow) and building scalable backend APIs with Node.js.
 - 💡 **I'm most interested in projects that:** Involve data processing, computer vision, or building clean, user-friendly web interfaces.
-- 👯 **I'm looking to collaborate on:** Beginner-friendly open source projects where I can learn from experienced developers and make meaningful contributions.
+- 👯 **I'm looking to collaborate on:** Impactful open source projects in AI/ML and web dev that promote learning and real-world problem solving.
 - 📫 **How to reach me:** You can reach me via email at [harshithavankadara52@gmail.com](mailto:harshithavankadara52@gmail.com)